-When we got to Lisbon, I had no idea that we were arriving in one of Europe’s best cities for vegetarians and vegans.
+So when we got to Lisbon, I had no idea that we were arriving in one of Europe’s best cities for vegetarians and vegans.
 I soon discovered that there were so many vegan and vegetarian restaurants in Lisbon that our 10 days in the city would never be enough to try them all!

 Here’s our guide to the best (and all the rest)…